Instagram Tips & Strategies

 2. Your Account Must Be Unique

 You can only have one verified account for yourself or your business, with the exception of language-specific accounts.
 Instagram will not verify general interest accounts (e.g., @bestmemes or @puppypics).
-The account must be the unique presence of the person or business it represents.
+The account must be the unique representation of the person or business it claims to be.
 If you have multiple accounts representing yourself, it's best to streamline them into one before applying to avoid confusion.

 3. Your Account Must Be Complete